 13:55 GMT

-We will introduce the XtremeJ championship, which includes a questionnaire with various programming questions about Java.
+We will introduce the XtremePython championship, which includes a questionnaire with various programming questions about Java.
 The winner is the first participant to answer all questions correctly.

 14:00 GMT